MSU Billings Catalog

 COE 106, (406) 657-2968

 The School Certifying Official (SCO) is located at the MVSC and is the primary point of contact for all students using VA education benefits.
-In order to ensure timely and accurate benefit payments, it is recommended that veterans and other military affiliated students check with the Military and Veteran's Success Center 30 - 45 days prior to registration.
+In order to ensure timely and accurate benefit payments, it is recommended that veterans and military-affiliated students check with the Military and Veterans Success Center four-six weeks prior to the start of the term.
 Students should notify the Military and Veterans Success Center staff whenever there is a change in contact information or enrollment.
 The SCO will work with students and their families in order to maximize military education benefits and connect students with other support services.

 Veterans Upward Bound